ClickCease

 Children and adolescents with early-onset schizophrenia often struggle with social interactions, academic performance, and emotional regulation.
 The onset of symptoms at such a young age can disrupt their educational journey, making it challenging to keep up with their peers.
 Additionally, the impact on their family and support system can be significant, as they navigate the complexities of managing and understanding their loved one’s condition.

 Early intervention is crucial in managing early-onset schizophrenia.
-Treatment typically involves a combination of antipsychotic medications, psychotherapy, and support services tailored to the individual’s needs.
+Schizophrenia treatment typically involves a combination of antipsychotic medications, psychotherapy, and support services tailored to the individual’s needs.
 With appropriate care and support, individuals with early-onset schizophrenia can lead fulfilling lives and achieve their potential.

 Adult-Onset Schizophrenia